-The basic method described in the preceding sections admits various powerful extensions.
-First, as described above, the power of RLVC to resolve action-relevant perceptual ambiguities is limited by the availability of precomputed visual features and their discriminative power.
-This can be overcome by creating new features on the fly as needed [12].
+As described above, the power of RLVC to resolve action-relevant perceptual ambiguities is limited by the availability of precomputed visual features and their discriminative power.
+This can be overcome by creating new features on the fly as needed (Jodogne et al., 2005).
 When the state-refinement procedure fails to identify a feature that results in a significant reduction of the TD errors, new features are created by forming spatial compounds of existing features.
 In this way, a compositional hierarchy of features is created in a task-driven way.
 Compounds are always at least as selective as their individual constituents.
+To favor features that generalize well, features are combined that are frequently observed to co-occur in stable spatial configurations.